Kittiwakes upon the Tyne – Twitter Account

-Below you can view some twitter feed from the @KittiwakesTyne Twitter Account.
-You do not need to register or have a twitter account yourself to view messages (the ‘Kittiwakes upon The River Tyne tweets‘).
-Should you wish to tweet yourself, you would need to set up an account on twitter.
+You do not need to register or have a twitter account yourself to view the messages from ‘Kittiwakes upon the Tyne’ below.
+Should you wish to tweet yourself, you would need to set up an account on twitter however.

 To view more tweets, simply hover over the twitter feed below and scroll down or press the ‘Load More Tweets‘ .

 Twitter is very popular as a ‘social media’ platform.
 It can be tremendously informative, when it comes to current news and developments, especially involving key policies and concerns.
 In 2018 over twenty Kittiwakes were injured or killed as a direct result of anti-bird deterrents, down on Newcastle Quayside.
 Largely because the story of the Kittiwakes was shared on social media, a variety of agencies were encouraged into action and many birds were rescued and saved.
 Social media, helps “Kittiwakes upon the Tyne’ share news and developments across the internet.

 If you are on twitter yourself, please follow us, and help us raise awareness and act as a voice for the Tyne Kittiwakes.
 It also helps us with ‘Search Engine Optimisation’, as the more followers we have, increases our chances of appearing further up the list in users searches.
 This is particularly important at this time, when Kittiwakes are becoming injured or trapped in anti-bird netting along the River Tyne.